-One of the six major regional IGP areas for the production of land wines in France, The other five are Atlantique.
-Comtés of Rhodania.
+One of the six major regional IGP areas for the production of country wines in France, The other five are Atlantique.
+Comtés Rhodania.
 Méditerranée.
-Pays d'Oc and Val de Loire, It is located in the southwest and includes the 12 départements Ariège, Aveyron, Cantal, Gers, Haute-Garonne, Hautes-Pyrénées, Landes, Lot, Lot-et-Garonne, Pyrénées-Atlantiques, Tarn and Tarn-et-Garonne.
-The County of Toulouse, which existed until 1271, was a feudal territory and included part of it.
-The area is bounded by the Atlantic Ocean in the west, Spain in the south, Languedoc-Roussillon in the east and Bordeaux in the North.
-The name Comté Tolosan may be added to the narrower geographical names Bigorre, Cantal, Coteaux et Terrasses de Montauban, Haute-Garonne, Pyrénées-Atlantiques and Tarn-et-Garonne.
-Other standalone IGP areas are Aveyron, Cotes de Gascogne.
-Cotes du Tarn, Gers and lavilledieu, Here is also the AOC area Armagnac,
+Pays d'Oc and Val de Loire, It lies in the south-west and comprises the 12 departments of Ariège, Aveyron, Cantal, Gers, Haute-Garonne, Hautes-Pyrénées, Landes, Lot, Lot-et-Garonne, Pyrénées-Atlantiques, Tarn and Tarn-et-Garonne.
+The "County of Toulouse", which existed until 1271, was a feudal territory and included part of it.
+The area is bordered by the Atlantic Ocean to the west, Spain in the south, Languedoc-Roussillon in the east and Bordeaux in the North.
+The narrower geographical names Bigorre, Cantal, Coteaux et Terrasses de Montauban, Haute-Garonne, Pyrénées-Atlantiques and Tarn-et-Garonne can be added to the name Comté Tolosan.
+Other independent IGP areas are Aveyron, Cotes de Gascogne.
+Cotes du Tarn, Gers and lavilledieu, The AOC area is also located here Armagnac,